Q: How many applications were received last year and how large is the current class?

 Q: Do you offer fellowships (scholarships) in the MFIN program?

-A: The Freeman School selects a minimum number of domestic (U.S. citizens or U.S. permanent residents) MFIN students to receive partial merit based fellowships.
+A: The Freeman School selects a limited number of domestic students (U.S. citizens or U.S. permanent residents) to receive partial merit based fellowships.
 All domestic applicants are automatically reviewed for a fellowship award at the same time as the admissions decision.

 Q: What types of financial aid (student loans and work study) are available to students?